pretix/pretix-docs/docs/topics/payment/index.md

 You have to enable and set up at least one payment provider if you want to receive payments from your customers via pretix.
 This article will show you how to do that.
+It will also tell you how to take some optional steps such as setting up additional fees or deadlines.

 ## Prerequisites